sdothum/dotfiles-archive-2023/README.md

 ## beakl

-There are many keyboard layouts for the Planck, Splitography, Chimera and Corne keyboards.
+There are several keyboard layouts for the Planck, Splitography, Chimera and Corne keyboards.

-**BEAKL Wi** is the current keyboard standard.
+**BEAKL Wi** is the current keyboard in daily use (hence, has the most up-to-date libraries).

 What this means is that,
-while all layouts should compile and flash their appropriate keyboards properly, older source (layouts) libraries -- in particular, the *keycode_functions.c and tapdance.c* files -- will not incorporate the latest tweaks and fixes to corner case behaviour.
-This does not mean the older layouts do not work -- they do (and the corner cases addressed likely not visible to the user).
+while all layouts should compile and flash their appropriate keyboards properly, older source (layouts) libraries -- in particular, the *keycode_functions.c and tapdance.c* files -- will not incorporate the latest tweaks and fixes to corner case behaviours caught over the course of this site's BEAKL development.
+This does not mean the older layouts do not work -- they do (with probably the majority of corner cases addressed not likely to be noticed by the user).

 ## caveats